nextensio/docs/content/en/Architecture/onboarding/_index.md

 * App attributes - a set of attributes that apply to all applications.
 Values will vary from application to application and play a role in access control and routing.
 * AppGroup attributes - a set of attributes that apply to all AppGroups.
 Values will vary from one AppGroup ID to another and play a role in access-control to a connector, and thereby, to a datacenter.

 Out of these, the user attributes are mandatory.
-The other attributes may or not be created at this time.
-If the number of applications is very small, the App attribute creation can be avoided depending on if and how the Route policy is written.
-Similarly, if the number of AppGroups is very small, the AppGroup attribute creation can be avoided depending on if and how the Access policy is written.
+The other attributes are available depending on the operational mode selected.
+Nextensio provides two modes - an 'Easy' mode and an 'Expert' mode.
+By default, every new customer starts in the 'Easy' mode.
+In the 'Easy' mode, user attributes are the only attributes that need to be defined and maintained.
+The other attributes are not available.
+Mode selection can be changed via the "Settings" option in the left-hand panel.
+* In the 'Easy' mode, policies are created by defining and maintaining rules in an easy assisted way.
+* In the 'Expert' mode, the App and AppGroup attributes can be defined and maintained.
+This mode also disables the 'Easy' mode rules and allows policies to be directly edited and maintained.

 More details on this in a later section on policies and attributes.

 The AppGroups created above have application URLs appx.awesomecustomer.com and appy.awesomecustomer.com as members.
 Let's say for example that App-X and App-Y in DCA are to be used only by engineering team, while App-X